At A Glance Ultherapy

 Ultherapy – non surgical skin tightening

 Ultherapy – Ulthera is a non-surgical skin tightening & lifting procedure that uses high-intensity ultrasound.
 This energy heats the deeper layers of the skin producing contraction & production of collagen.
 This results in skin tightening & lifting of the lower face, jowls, neck & upper lids.
 This is a no downtime treatment that takes 40 to 60 minutes to perform.
-The majority of patients require only one session.
+This device is also great for contouring the lower face as it destroys unwanted fat.

 FactsFacts on Ultherapy Treatments